python-restx/flask-restx/doc/quickstart.rst

 .. note ::
     Initializing the :class:`~Api` object always registers the root endpoint ``/`` even if the :ref:`swaggerui` path is changed.
-If you which to use the root endpoint ``/`` for other purposes, you must register it before initializing the :class:`~Api` object.
+If you wish to use the root endpoint ``/`` for other purposes, you must register it before initializing the :class:`~Api` object.